Erica Fitzgerald

 - Ursula K. Le Guin “The Carrier Bag Theory of Fiction”

-My practice tracks relationships between feminine labor, earth, and familial traditions
+I track relationships between feminine labor, earth, and familial traditions